 Note that the fashion of termination can be different for different contract-assertion evaluations in the same program.
-For example, it is a conforming implementation of the quick\enforce semantic to call \\builtin\trap() when the predicate evaluates to false but to call std::terminate when evaluation of the predicate exits via an exception.
+For example, a conforming implementation may implement the enforce semantic to call std::abort when the contract-violation handler returns normally and the quick-enforce semantic to call builtin_trap() (which only terminates execution as far as the abstract machine is concerned) when the predicate evaluates to false and to call std::terminate when evaluation of the predicate exits via an exception.